Generic name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) [ TET-a-nus, dif-THEER-ee-a, and-ay-SEL-yoo-ler-per-TUS-iss ]

 Tetanus (lockjaw) causes painful tightening of the muscles that can lead to "locking" of the jaw so the victim cannot open the mouth, swallow, or breathe.
 Tetanus can lead to death.

 Diphtheria can lead to breathing problems, paralysis, heart failure, or death.

 Diphtheria and pertussis are spread from person to person.
 Tetanus enters the body through a cut or wound.

-The diphtheria, tetanus acellular, and pertussis adult vaccine (also called Tdap) is used to help prevent these diseases in people who are at least 10 years old.
-Most people in this age group require only one Tdap shot for protection against these diseases.
+The tetanus, diphtheria, and acellular pertussis adult vaccine (also called Tdap) is used to help prevent these diseases in people who are 10 to 64 years old.

 Like any vaccine, the Tdap vaccine may not provide protection from disease in every person.

 Becoming infected with tetanus, diphtheria, or pertussis is much more dangerous to your health than receiving this vaccine.

 You should not receive this vaccine if you've ever had: